karbomusic/TCPThing/README.md

   ![Example Image](./example.png)

 Note: When running as a server on a remote machine, you must ensure the port used is open in the firewall.
-This app does not pass any data or packets.
+This app does not pass any data beyond TCP handshake packets.
 It's essentially a glorified TCP Handshake creation tool with the ability to set keep-alive time.
 See comments at the top of program.cs for additional usage information.

 Requirements:
 - Windows 8/10/11 with .NET 4.5 (port to .NET Core pending).